Air Defense Command (Israel): History

 During the 1948 Arab–Israeli War, the Air Defense Network was part of the Artillery Corps, primarily relying on machine guns.
 During the 1960s, 40 mm radar-guided anti-aircraft guns were introduced, and in 1965, MIM-23 Hawk surface-to-air missiles.
 The latter were operated by the Air Force's surface-to-air units.
 In the 1970s, the entire Air Defense Network was merged with the Air Force.

 The Air Defense Command operated many United States-developed short-range system such as the MIM-23 Hawk, the MIM-72 Chaparral and M163 VADS ("Hovet").
 The Air Defense Command scored world premier interceptions with most of these systems, mainly against the Syrian Air Force.

 Due to increasing rocket threat from the Gaza Strip, Israeli-developed Iron Dome C-RAM system became operational in 2011.
 In 2011 the system scored its first interception and since then intercepted hundreds of short- and medium-ranged rockets, fired by Hamas from the Gaza Strip, gaining world acclaim for its effectiveness and success.

 On 23 September 2014, a Syrian Air Force Su-24 was shot down by an IAF MIM-104 Patriot surface-to-air missile battery, after allegedly crossing the Syrian-Israeli ceasefire line during a ground attack mission against Syrian opposition forces.
-This was the first operational shot down of manned enemy aircraft for the Patriot in the world.
-Few months earlier, Israeli Patriot batteries shot down 2 Hamas drones.
+This was the first operational shoot down of crewed enemy aircraft for the Patriot in the world.
+A few months earlier, Israeli Patriot batteries shot down 2 Hamas drones.